cnnrbrn/javascript-guide/data/api/loop-through-api-results.md

 }
 ```

-Let's create a variable we can add the HTML in a string to, then add to it inside the loop:
+Let's create a variable we can add the string HTML to, then add to it inside the loop:

+(More detailed info on [creating innerHTML content](../variables/innerHTML-loop.md))

 ```js
 function loopThroughDogs(dogObject) {